 18:00 –Start your evening right with a happy hour!
 Jerusalem has many local bars that’ll fit everyone!

-20:30 – After enjoying happy hour (and probably a snack) head over to the world-renowned Mechneyuda restaurant.
-If you’re a small group and can’t get a reservation head over to the Yudale across the street - it shares some of the menu and most of the chefs for a more intimate experience at the bar.
+20:30 – After enjoying happy hour (and probably a snack), head over to the world-renowned Mechneyuda restaurant.
+If you’re a small group and can’t get a reservation, charge over to the Yudale across the street – it shares some of the menu and most of the chefs for a more intimate experience at the bar.